Adjoint divisors and free divisors: Discriminants of hypersurface singularities

 \begin{prp} For any adjoint divisor $A$ for $D$, \eqref{90} induces a surjection

 \end{prp}

-\begin{proof} We have $u\in D\cap A$ if the sum of the lengths of the Jacobian algebras of $f_u$ at points $x\in f_u^{-1}(0)$ is greater than $1$.
+\begin{proof} A point $u\in S$ lies in $D\cap A$ if the sum of the lengths of the Jacobian algebras of $f_u$ at points $x\in f_u^{-1}(0)$ is greater than $1$.
 The sum may be greater than $1$ because for some $x$ the dimension of the Jacobian algebra is greater than 1 -- in which case $f_u$ has a degenerate critical point at $x$ -- or because $f_u$ has two or more critical points with critical value $0$.
 In either case, it is clear that $\rho(u)\in B$.
 If $u'\in B$, then $f_{u'}$ has either a degenerate critical point or a repeated critical value (or both).
 In both, cases let $v$ be the corresponding critical value.
-Then $(u',-v)\in D\cap A$ which proves the claimed surjectivity. \end{proof}
+Then $(u',-v)\in D\cap A$, proving surjectivity. \end{proof}

-\begin{rmk} The projection \eqref{91} is a partial normalization, in the sense that topological double points of $u'\in B$ of types 1, 2 and 3 are separated.
-Indeed, in each such case there are two critical points of $f_{u'}$ has two critical points with different critical values, and hence with different preimages under $\rho$.
+\begin{rmk} The projection \eqref{91} is a partial normalization, in the sense that generically, topological double points of $u'\in B$ of types 1, 2 and 3 are separated.
+Indeed, in each such case $f_{u'}$ has two critical points with different critical values, and hence with different preimages under $\rho$.
 However, a general point $u'$ of type 4 has only one preimage, $(u',-f_{(u',0)}(x_i))$, in $D\cap A$.
-Generically, at such a point $D$ is a normal crossing of three smooth divisors, and $D\cap A$ is the union of their pairwise intersections. \end{rmk}
+Generically, at such a point $D$ is a normal crossing of three smooth divisors, and $D\cap A$ is the union of their pairwise intersections.
+Thus $B_0$ is improved to a curve isomorphic to the union of three coordinate axes in $3$-space. \end{rmk}

-Finally, our free divisors $D+A$ and $D_0$ of Theorems~\ref{60} and \ref{12}, and the conjecturally free divisor $C_v$ of Remark~\ref{95}, fit into the following commutative diagram, in which $A$ is any adjoint divisor for $D$, free divisors are doubly underlined, and conjecturally free divisors are simply underlined:
+Finally, our free divisors $D+A$ and $\tilde A$ of Theorems~\ref{60} and \ref{12}, and the conjecturally free divisor $C_v$ of Remark~\ref{95}, fit into the following commutative diagram, in which $A$ is any adjoint divisor for $D$, and the simple and double underlinings indicate conjecturally free and free divisors.